Create a Killer Resume and Cover Letter

 We may receive compensation when you click on links to products from our partners.

 You’ve probably been told that your resume is the most important document in your job search (and it is).
 But if you want to stand out from the competition, you need more than a great-looking resume.
-In the end, only qualified candidates will get called for an interview, and only those that know how to interview will get the job.
+In the end, only qualified candidates will get called for an interview, and only those who know how to interview will get the job.

 1. A relevant resume.